lightbug-io/docs/apps/cloud/device-settings/subscription-devices.md

 ![](https://i.imgur.com/2ME23K2.png)
 :::

-Basic device infomation will be displayed, such as name, serial number, and subscription status.
+Basic device information will be displayed, such as name, serial number, and subscription status.

 ## Plans